-Upon arrival in Troyes, each participant may use the office phone for a free call home to let parents/etc. know that you have arrived safely.
+Upon arrival in Troyes, each participant may use the office phone for a free call home to let parents, a family member, etc. know that you have arrived safely.

 UTT will prepare packages of local information including maps, tourist info, etc., which will be given to participants upon arrival in Troyes.
-A tour of the city is planned for the Saturday before classes begin.
+A tour of the city is scheduled for the first Saturday of the program before classes begin.